anthony-fdez/granite/README.md

 - [ ] Avatar
 - [ ] Badge
 - [ ] Paper - This would be just a div with some box shadow
-- [ ] Performance indifator - from red to green, poor to excelent.
+- [ ] Performance indicator - from red to green, poor to excelent.
 Also allow for numbers or percent

 ### Notifications